Less Commonly Taught Languages

 Based on LRC core values, CULTR has established the objectives and related projects for the 2022-2026 funding cycle.
 Our research is centered around the development of materials and assessments in less commonly taught languages (LCTLs).
 Specifically, CULTR now focuses on Arabic, Chinese, Japanese, and Korean, all of which are taught in Georgia State University’s Department of World Languages and Cultures.
 The following projects are expected to be completed by 2026.

-R1: Developing Korean DLI Textbook Project: Culturally and Linguistically Relevant STEM Textbook and Workbook Development for a Korean-English Dual Language Immersion (KDLI) Program (Dr. Aram Cho).
-This research project is part of an effort to examine various perspectives and experiences in the newly established Korean Dual Language Immersion (DLI) program in Suwanee, Georgia.
+Project Description: This research project is part of an effort to examine various perspectives and experiences in the newly established Korean Dual Language Immersion (DLI) program in Suwanee, Georgia.
 We aim to address a common challenge faced by DLI program teachers who struggle to find appropriate STEM course materials, particularly for less commonly taught languages like Korean, Chinese, or Japanese.
-At the same time, parents and teachers are concerned about preparing students for standardized tests while building their knowledge of STEM content in the target language (Korean).
+Simultaneously, parents and teachers share a common concern, that of preparing students for standardized tests while simultaneously nurturing their comprehension of STEM content in the target language, Korean.
 To address these challenges, the project proposes developing culturally and linguistically relevant textbooks and workbooks for 3rd-grade science classes in the Korean DLI program.
 This involves translating existing STEM teaching materials into Korean, organizing them by content units, and creating textbooks and workbooks for STEM and Culture subjects.
-The project also includes a component where students will create an online book as part of the lesson.
-The outcomes will be virtually exchanged with students in an elementary school in Korea.
+The project also includes a component where students create an online book as part of this lesson.
+The outcomes are virtually exchanged with students in an elementary school in Korea.
+The developed materials will be shared online, and presentations will be held to explain the project and its findings.

 R2: The role of prosody in comprehending implied meaning in L2 Chinese (Dr. Shuai Li).
 The study aims to investigate how people understand hidden meanings in language when they speak a second language, specifically Chinese.
 Our research analyzes “prosody,” which is the way we speak (like tone and speed and not what we say), to explore how it affects our ability to understand implied meanings.
 For example, when someone says “Yes?” with a rising tone, it may mean uncertainty, and when they say “Yes!” with a falling tone, it may indicate excitement or confirmation.
 Although previous studies have looked at other linguistic factors that can express hidden meanings, the role of prosody has not yet been examined.